PR resolution helps you see your key PR health indicators to support healthy work patterns.

 - Review merged PRs to spot teams’ trends.

-Pull requests: time to merge shows all pull requests merged during a selected period.
+This section shows all pull requests merged during a selected period and how long they took to merge.

 - View patterns in your team's PR resolution practices.